javaplus/PicoProjects/labs/11_PWM_LED.md

 ![PWM](/images/Pulse-Width-Modulation.jpg)

 If powering a motor with PWM, the higher the duty cycle the faster the motor would spin.
-If using PWM with an LED, which you'll do this lab, the higher the duty cycle the brighter the LED will be because you the average output voltage will be higher.
+If powering an LED with PWM, the higher the duty cycle the brighter the LED will be.
+This is caused by an increase in the average output voltage.
+(You will see this happen during this lab!)

  ## What to do